elgarteo/shinyClassifier/README.md

 ```

 The `text` and `name` entries are what the users will see in the
 interface.
-The `value` entries are the variable names of your data.
+The `value` entry is the variable name of your data.
 The usual
 variable naming conventions for R apply.
+The `type` entry specifies what control
+element to be implemented for that question, which can be `radio`, `checkbox` or
+`selectize`. `radio` is suitable for questions with only one choice, while
+`checkbox` accepts selection of multiple choices. `selectize` supports both,
+though by default it only takes one choice.
+Set `multiple: true` to enable
+multiple selection for `selectize`.

-You can also specify JavaScript key code
+You can also specify JavaScript key code of the short cut key for quick
-of the short cut key for quick selection in the `keycode` entry for each choice.
+selection in the `keycode` entry for each choice.
+In the example above, the box
-In the example above, the box for Gray will be checked if the user presses the
-`4` key on the keyboard.
+for Gray will be checked if the user presses the `4` key on the keyboard.

 You can specify the shortcut keys for each choice of the questions and for
 navigation purpose as follow: